Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Vertex Arrival in Bipartite Graphs

 \subsection{Transversal Matroids}

 We now show how our algorithm and analysis for the vertex-arrival model can be easily modified to yield an $8$-competitive algorithm for the case of a {\em transversal matroid}.
 Recall that, given an undirected bipartite graph $\mathcal{G}=(B \cup I, E)$, a transversal matroid is defined over the ground set of buyers $B$, where a set $S \subseteq B$ is independent (i.e., feasible) if the vertices of $S$ can be matched in $\mathcal{G}$ with a subset of the set of items $I$.
 Each buyer $b\in B$ is associated with a weight $w_b$ drawn independently from distribution $D_b$, and \emph{every} edge incident to buyer $b$ inherits this weight.
+We modify our algorithm for bipartite matching, \Cref{AlgoBipOn}, to obtain an analogous \sspi{} for the setting of transversal matroids, \Cref{AlgoTransversalOn}.